GhislainRaze/thhm/README.md

 This repository contains Matlab code for minimal working examples using the two-harmonic homotopy method (THHM) to uncover isolated secondary resonances [1].

-A basic pseudoarclength continuation procedure is given in 'simpleContinuation.m' to solve the equations of motion with a harmonic balance formalism [2].
+A basic pseudoarclength continuation procedure is given in `simpleContinuation.m` to solve the equations of motion with a harmonic balance formalism [2].
 It may require fine tuning, and for a more advanced use, a more robust continuation code/toolbox is recommended.

 The method can be applied by running the following examples:
-* duffingOscillator_ConstantForce: constant-force THHM applied to a Duffing oscillator
+* `duffingOscillator_ConstantForce`: constant-force THHM applied to a Duffing oscillator
-* duffingOscillator_ConstantAmplitude: constant-amplitude THHM applied to a Duffing oscillator
+* `duffingOscillator_ConstantAmplitude`: constant-amplitude THHM applied to a Duffing oscillator
-* twoDof: constant-amplitude THHM applied to a two-degree-of-freedom system
+* `twoDof`: constant-amplitude THHM applied to a two-degree-of-freedom system
-* beam: constant-amplitude THHM applied to a cantilever beam with clearance contact
+* `beam`: constant-amplitude THHM applied to a cantilever beam with clearance contact

 ## References